The Time Value Of Our Home

 All of these problems I’ve described can severely influence our asking price to fall even further, even below the buyer activity, to necessitate a sale!

-Hopefully, we can now fully understand that a property becoming stagnant and stale on the market and/or selling for a lower than desirable price is almost always an inevitable consequence of overly ambitious pricing - placing one’s property in a problematic position on the market, plagued with unnecessary challenges that’s best avoided altogether!
+Hopefully, we can now understand that a property becoming stagnant and stale on the market and/or selling for a lower than desirable price is almost always an inevitable consequence of overly ambitious pricing or overpricing - placing one’s property in a problematic position on the market, plagued with unnecessary challenges that’s best avoided altogether!

 What do other property professionals say about correct pricing versus overly ambitious pricing?